 Several slightly different sets of standards are current for basketball: one for high schools and colleges, one for women, one for professionals, and one for international matches.
 The biggest difference is the international standards for the court.

 The ball is molded, 29½ to 30 inches in circumference and weighs 20 to 22 ounces when inflated.
-Dropped from a height of 6 feet to a solid wood floor, it should bounce to a height of from 49" to 54".
+Dropped from a height of 6 feet to a solid wood floor, it should bounce to a height of from 49 inches to 54 inches.
 The National Basketball Assn. considers the official ball to be size 7.

 Before 1930, the ball was larger, with a maximum mass of 23 oz. and a maximum circumference of 32 inches.